 Trick Tips: Hooked In Front Roll To Blind

-The hooked in front roll to blind has been one of our favorites.
+The hooked in front roll to blind has been one of our favorite kiteboarding tricks.
 It requires finesse of the kite and control of your body.
-The following will help make this trick easier.
+We will break this trick down into two key points.
+Before attempting this trick, make sure to be comfortable with these skills:

 - Front Roll